 For example, Jessica has a crafting business.
 She started the year with \$500 in materials, so she puts this under inventory at the beginning of the year.
-She paid a friend \$350 to help her process a surge in orders over the holidays, so that goes under labor.
+She gave a friend \$350 to help her process a surge in orders during the holidays so that goes under labor.
 Throughout the year she purchased \$800 in new materials and enters that in materials.
-She also had to pay \$275 for packaging, so she puts that under "other".
-After all her sales, she only had \$130 in materials left, so she enters that as her ending inventory.
+She also had to pay \$275 for packaging so she puts that under "other".
+Finally, after all her sales she only had \$130 in materials left so she enters that as her ending inventory.